Lecture 4: Conditional Probabilities

 We are omitting the proof of this law since it is out of the scope of the course.

-In Equations (22) and (23), we take care to put subscripts on the expected value operator \(\mathbb{E}(\cdot)\) to make clear what random variable we are taking an expectation over.
+In Equation 4 and Equation 5, we take care to put subscripts on the expected value operator \(\mathbb{E}(\cdot)\) to make clear what random variable we are taking an expectation over.
 This is often a good idea.
 Expectations are sums in the case of discrete random variables (or, as we will see later, integrals for continuous random variables).
 So, just like how we have the little \(x\) in a sum or a \(dx\) in an integral, we can use a subscript on the \(\mathbb{E}\) to be extra clear.

 \[P(Y = y \cap X = x) = P(Y = y \mid X = x) \cdot P(X = x).\]

-Furthermore, coming from the above plot plus the marginal PMF of \(L\), we have the following table with the conditional expectations:
+Coming from the above plot plus the marginal PMF of \(L\), we have the conditional expectations of gangs requested in Table 12.

 l (Days) E(G | L = l) P(L = l)